-The Portfolio invests in securities issued by U.S. and non-U.S. companies from multiple industry sectors in an attempt to maximize opportunity, which should also tend to reduce risk.
-The Portfolio invests in both developed and emerging market countries.
+The Portfolio invests primarily in a diversified portfolio of equity securities of established companies selected from more than 40 industries and more than 40 developed and emerging market countries.
+These countries currently include the developed nations in Europe and the Far East, Canada, Australia and emerging market countries worldwide.
 Under normal market conditions, the Portfolio invests significantly (at least 40%-unless market conditions are not deemed favorable by the Adviser) in securities of non-U.S. companies.
 In addition, the Portfolio invests, under normal circumstances, in the equity securities of companies located in at least three countries.
-The percentage of the Portfolio's assets invested in securities of companies in a particular country or denominated in a particular currency varies in accordance with the Adviser's assessment of the appreciation potential of such securities.